-The Company has not accrued for loss contingencies relating to the Hawthorne facility or any other environmental matters because it believes that, although unfavorable outcomes may be possible, they are not considered by the Company's management to be probable and reasonably estimable.
-If one or more of these environmental matters are resolved in a manner adverse to the Company, the impact on the Company's business, financial condition, results of operations and cash flow could be material.
+We have not accrued for loss contingencies relating to the Hawthorne facility or any other environmental matters because we believe that, although unfavorable outcomes may be possible, they are not considered by our management to be probable and reasonably estimable.
+If one or more of these environmental matters are resolved in a manner adverse to us, the impact on our business, financial condition, results of operations and cash flow could be material.

-Indemnifications-In the normal course of business, the Company has agreed to indemnify certain parties with respect to certain matters.
-The Company has agreed to hold certain parties harmless against losses arising from a breach of representations, warranties or covenants, or intellectual property infringement or other claims made by third parties.
+Indemnifications-In the normal course of business, we have agreed to indemnify certain parties with respect to certain matters.
+We have agreed to hold certain parties harmless against losses arising from a breach of representations, warranties or covenants, or intellectual property infringement or other claims made by third parties.
 These agreements may limit the time within which an indemnification claim can be made and the amount of the claim.
-In addition, the Company has entered into indemnification agreements with its directors and certain of its officers.
+In addition, we have entered into indemnification agreements with our directors and certain of our officers.
 It is not possible to determine the maximum potential amount under these indemnification agreements due to the limited history of prior indemnification claims and the unique facts and circumstances involved in each particular agreement.
-The Company has not recorded any liability for costs related to contingent indemnification obligations as of June 30, 2016.
+We have not recorded any liability for costs related to contingent indemnification obligations as of June 30, 2017.